 How do the Picture and Sound Get Out of Sync?

 There are many reasons that the picture and sound on your Samsung TV could get out of sync.
-Typically, having your sound being output to a sound bar or other external audio device is the culprit.
+The most common are:

-Usually, a sync problem happens when the audio and video signals are processed at different speeds.
+- The audio and video signals are processed at different speeds

 - The TV and app software aren’t up to date